freenas/freenas-docs/userguide/freenas_cli.rst

  arcstat -v
  arcstat -f time,hit%,dh%,ph%,mh% 1

-To view ARC statistics in real time, specify an interval and a count.
+Specifying an interval and count shows ARC statistics in real time.
-This command will display every 1 second for a count of five.
+This command displays statistics every second for a count of five seconds.
 ::

  arcstat.py 1 5